ejpham/first-discord-bot-project/readme.md

         if message is sent from bot itself, return if message contains 'bing', reply 'bong'
-        if message contains forms of 'ok', react with custom 'ok' emoji
+        if message contains forms of 'ok', react with custom 'ok' emoji if message starts with 'o phi o phi', reply 'g!'

     on_message_delete(message):
         if message was sent in #logs channel, return